Notable Alumni

-John B. Abbott - This Founding Father of the Delphic Fraternity was a New York county judge, the first president of the Livingston County Bar Association, and a State Democratic Leader.
+John Beach Abbott - This Founding Father of the Delphic Fraternity was a New York county judge, the first Livingston County Bar Association president, and a State Democratic Leader.

 Heinz Ahlmeyer, Jr. - A United States Post Office, a community college scholarship, an athletic award, and a varsity soccer game are named after this Delphic alumnus who lost his life during the Vietnam War.

-William George Butler - World-famous musician, composer, and one of the founders of the Delta chapter of the Delphic Fraternity at Mansfield, Pennsylvania.
+William George Butler - World-famous musician and composer, and one of the founders of the Delta Chapter of the Delphic Fraternity at Mansfield, Pennsylvania.

 Rowland L. Davis - New York State Supreme Court Justice.